What Does the Bible Say About Finance? (Overview)Article / Produced by TOW Project

 Note: "Overview" articles are full-length explorations of major topics in the theology of work.
 If you're interested in a specific aspect of the topic, the table of contents can help you jump there quickly.
-Most sections of overview articles are also on the website as brief resources in their own right.

 Does finance contribute to the flourishing of society and to serving fellow people?
 The chairman of the United Kingdom Financial Services Administration argues that significant parts of banking are “socially useless”.
 Laura Newland, a recent Duke University graduate, in the New York Times bemoans graduates going to work in finance, when they could instead be working to benefit society.
 Young people wonder whether studying or working in finance is an honorable occupation.